-chief executive officer means the person who carries out the role of the general manager of a council in accordance with the Local Government Act 1993. the Act means the Local Government Act 1993. the Regulation means the Local Government (General) Regulation 2005. act of disorder means an act of disorder as defined in clause 16.10 of this code. amendment in relation to an original motion, means a motion moving an amendment to that motion. business day means any day except Saturday or Sunday or any other day the whole or part of which is observed as a public holiday throughout New South Wales. chairperson in relation to a meeting of the council - means the person presiding at the meeting as provided by section 369 of the Act and clauses 7.1 and 7.2 of this code; and in relation to a meeting of a committee - means the person presiding at the meeting as provided by clause 21.11 of this code. this code means the council's adopted code of meeting practice committee of council means a committee established by the council in accordance with clause 21.2 of this code (being a committee consisting only of councillors) or the council when it has resolved itself into committee of the whole under clause 13.1. council official has the same meaning as in the Model Code of Conduct for Local Councils in NSW and includes councillors, administrators, council staff, council committee members and delegates of the council. day means calendar day division means a request by two councillors under clause 12.6 of this code requiring the recording of the names of the councillors who voted both for and against a motion. foreshadowed amendment means a proposed amendment foreshadowed by a councillor under clause 11.16 of this code during debate on the first amendment. foreshadowed motion means a motion foreshadowed by a councillor under clause 11.15 of this code during debate on an original motion. open voting means voting on the voices or by a show of hands or by a visible electronic voting system or similar means. planning decision means a decision made in the exercise of a function of a council under the Environmental Planning and Assessment Act 1979 including any decision relating to a development application, an environmental planning instrument, a development control plan or a development contribution plan under that Act, but not including the making of an order under Division 2A of Part 6 of that Act. performance improvement order means an order issued under section 438A of the Act. quorum means the minimum number of councillors or committee members necessary to conduct a meeting. year means the period beginning 1 July and ending the following 30 June. urgent business means a matter that requires a decision by the council before the next scheduled ordinary meeting of the council.
+chief executive officer means the person who carries out the role of the general manager of a council in accordance with the Local Government Act 1993.

+the Act means the Local Government Act 1993.

+the Regulation means the Local Government (General) Regulation 2005.

+act of disorder means an act of disorder as defined in clause 16.11 of this code.

+amendment in relation to an original motion, means a motion moving an amendment to that motion.

+business day means any day except Saturday or Sunday or any other day the whole or part of which is observed as a public holiday throughout chairperson in relation to a meeting of the council - means the person presiding at the meeting as provided by section 369 of the Act and clauses 7.1 and 7.2 of this code; and in relation to a meeting of a committee - means the person presiding at the meeting as provided by clause this code means the council's adopted code of meeting practice.

+New South Wales.

+21.11 of this code.

+committee of council means a committee established by the council in accordance with clause 21.2 of this code (being a committee consisting only of councillors) or the council when it has resolved itself into committee of the whole under clause 13.1.

+council official has the same meaning as in the Model Code of Conduct for Local day means calendar day.

+Councils in NSW and includes councillors, administrators, council staff, council committee members and delegates of the council.

+division means a request by two councillors under clause 12.6 of this code requiring the recording of the names of the councillors who voted both for and against a motion.

+foreshadowed amendment means a proposed amendment foreshadowed by a councillor under clause 11.18 of this code during debate on the first amendment.

+foreshadowed motion means a motion foreshadowed by a councillor under clause 11.17 of this code during debate on an original motion.

+open voting means voting on the voices or by a show of hands or by a visible electronic voting system or similar means.

+planning decision means a decision made in the exercise of a function of a council under the Environmental Planning and Assessment Act 1979 including any decision relating to a development application, an environmental planning instrument, a development control plan or a development contribution plan under that Act, but not including the making of an order under Division 2A of Part 6 of that Act.

+performance improvement order

+means an order issued under section 438A of the Act.

+quorum means the minimum number of councillors or committee members necessary to conduct a meeting.

+year means the period beginning 1 July and ending the following 30 June.

-4 Before the Meeting
+Before the Meeting